remy/nexus/content/index.md

 In December 1990, an application called WorldWideWeb was developed on a NeXT machine at The European Organization for Nuclear Research (known as CERN) just outside of Geneva.
 This program – WorldWideWeb — is the antecedent of most of what we consider or know of as "the web" today.

 In February 2019, in celebration of the thirtieth anniversary of the development of WorldWideWeb, a group of developers and designers convened at CERN to rebuild the original browser *within* a contemporary browser, allowing users around the world to experience the rather humble origins of this transformative technology.

+This project was supported by the US Mission in Geneva through the CERN & Society Foundation.

 ### Party like it’s 1989